 Returning the doll to its shelf, Narcissa smoothed the tiny skirt.
 "She put the doll back and never took anything of mine again."

 Lucius frowned.
 "Bellatrix didn't retaliate?"

 "She never knew for sure if I was the one responsible, or my mother, who everyone knows likes me best."

 Who wouldn't?
 He stepped forward, asking with an admiring smile, "Was there a deeper meaning to that charming tale of childhood?"

 Her expression changed from angelic to something that made his heart beat faster.
 "I'm going to give Bella a warning.
 The next time she touches what's mine, every hair on her body will fall out…and it will never grow back."

-He pulled the girl into his arms, hungrily kissing the mouth that belonged to a Valkyrie, a Fury, a dark goddess.
+He pulled her into his arms, hungrily kissing the mouth that belonged to a Valkyrie, a Fury, a Dark goddess.
 Narcissa's lips moved hesitantly against his.
-Lucius became aware of both the depth of her inexperience, and the fact that this beauty, known as the ice queen, would melt…for him… Gentling his embrace to soft kisses, he eventually pulled away to offer the small box.
+Lucius became aware of both the depth of her inexperience and the fact that this beauty, known as the ice queen, would melt for him.
+He gentled his embrace to soft kisses and eventually pulled away to offer the small box.

 "It was my mother's," he said with only a trace of stiffness.
 "She saw it in a Muggle shop window and entranced the owner into giving it to her as a gift."

 The diamond solitaire was magnificent and flawless.
 He relaxed when Narcissa sighed.
 "Your mother had superb taste."

 She lifted her hand.
 "They were wealthy, and smart enough to marry well.
 My family may worship bloodlines, but I'd rather have rich and clever and handsome over poor and stupid and plain."
 Seeing his expression of astonishment, she laughed shortly.
 "Who do you think suggested I marry someone other than a cousin with barely enough gold to merit a vault at Gringotts?"